PyEED/CANDy/README.md

 To stop the power request override, type in "powercfg /requestsoverride" followed by the type of request and the "/remove" argument

+## Output

+### Database

+To open the results in the database, download SQLite from: https://sqlitebrowser.org/